Preparing for your NDIS planning meeting

 Things to do before the meeting

 Before your first meeting, it is important to be mindful of your daily schedule and that you take notes of your day-to-day activities.
-Secondly, you will need to prepare a document and any supporting photos to give to your Local Area Coordinator (LAC) at the NDIS planning meeting.
+Secondly, you will need to prepare a document and any supporting photos to give to your Local Area Coordinator (LAC) at the NDIS planning meeting in Liverpool, Sydney.
 These pictures will assist the assessor in gaining a better understanding of the life of the person applying for NDIS funding.

 Things you will be asked during your first NDIS meeting